 For decades, manufacturers such as Medtronic, Karl Storz, BOWA-electronic GmbH and Genii, Inc. have obtained patents for medical devices used in connection with the performance of the "soft coagulation" procedure.
 SUMF ¶ 35.
-This evidence shows that "Soft Coag" is generic for a feature on electrosurgical generators that enables a surgeon to perform soft coagulation.
+This undisputed evidence shows that "Soft Coag" is generic for a feature on electrosurgical generators that enables a surgeon to perform soft coagulation.
 See Roche Diagnostics GmbH v.
-Minipumps, LLC, 2013 TTAB LEXIS 507 12-13 (TTAB Sept.
+Minipumps, LLC, 2013 TTAB LEXIS 507 \12-13 (TTAB Sept.
 9, 2013) (use of "micropump" in patents proved genericness as a matter of law).

-The undisputed evidence shows that "Soft Coag" is generic for a feature found on an electrosurgical generator that enables a surgeon to perform a medical procedure known as soft coagulation.
-Manufacturers make electrosurgical generators with a mode called "Soft Coag" whose purpose is to enable a surgeon to perform soft coagulation.
-Scientific and trade publications use the term "Soft Coag" to refer to a mode on various electrosurgical generators that enables the surgeon to perform soft coagulation.
-The industry, including researchers, doctors, manufacturers, and Erbe itself use the terms "Soft Coag" and "Soft Coagulation" interchangeably to refer to a generator mode that enables a surgeon to perform the soft coagulation procedure.
+The undisputed evidence shows that "Soft Coag" is generic for a feature found on an electrosurgical generator that enables a surgeon to perform soft coagulation.
+Manufacturers make electrosurgical generators with a mode called "Soft Coag" which enable a surgeon to perform soft coagulation.
+Scientific and trade publications use "Soft Coag" to refer to a mode on various electrosurgical generators that enables a surgeon to perform soft coagulation.
+The industry, including researchers, doctors, manufacturers, hospital personnel and Erbe itself use "Soft Coag" and "Soft Coagulation" interchangeably to refer to a generator mode that enables a surgeon to perform the soft coagulation procedure.